Saediek/Saediek/README.md

 I’m Sadiq—though I mostly go by No<‘one>.

-I’m an aspiring software developer here to learn from people like you who make the world tick.
+I’m an aspiring software developer here to learn from people like you,peeps that make the world tick.

 Please don’t hesitate to reach out, whether it’s to collaborate on a project, get a second opinion, or just share a good laugh 🤭”